Python-PyQt/PyQt6-Docs/descriptions/QtQuick/QQuickWindow-setSceneGraphBackend-f.rst

 **Note:** The call to the function must happen before constructing the first :sip:ref:`~PyQt6.QtQuick.QQuickWindow` in the application.
 It cannot be changed afterwards.

+See `Switch Between Adaptations in Your Application <https://doc.qt.io/qt-6/qtquick-visualcanvas-adaptations.html#switch-between-adaptations-in-your-application>`_ for more information about the list of backends.
 If *backend* is invalid or an error occurs, the request is ignored.

 **Note:** Calling this function is equivalent to setting the ``QT_QUICK_BACKEND`` or ``QMLSCENE_DEVICE`` environment variables.
 However, this API is safer to use in applications that spawn other processes as there is no need to worry about environment inheritance.